Medication-Assisted Treatment Programs

-It is also good to learn more about these medications before taking them in a MAT program.
+Learning more about these medications before taking them in a MAT program is also good.

 Use of Methadone in MAT

 Methadone is a common medication that doctors prescribe in medication-assisted treatment programs.
 It is an agonist.
-Agonists combine the nervous system and brain receptors to create effects the patient wants.
+Agonists combine the nervous system and brain receptors to create the patient’s desired effects.

-With the example of addiction recovery, the patient will experience less severe withdrawal symptoms.
+The patient will experience less severe withdrawal symptoms with the example of addiction recovery.
 In addition, you won’t crave opioids.

 Use of Suboxone or Buprenorphine in MAT

 If you attend one of the medication-assisted treatment programs, you may receive Suboxone or buprenorphine.
-Suboxone is not a full agonist, which means it won’t fully bind to the opioid receptors.
+Suboxone is not a full agonist, so it won’t fully bind to the opioid receptors.